-From the moment that you arrive in College, right the way through to your end of you throughout your first year and invite you to events.
+From the moment that you arrive in College, right the way through to your end of your first year and invite you to events.
 They will also provide useful information about your course and what to look out for.
 Mentors are students who have been through the first year and know exactly what it feels like.

-You will meet S2S mentors in Freshers' Week.
-They will keep in regular touch with another student, or just to meet a friendly face for coffee and a chat, and this service is available to students from the Junior Fresh year right through to the
+S2S mentors in Freshers' Week.
+They will keep in regular touch with you throughout student, or just to meet a friendly face for coffee and a chat, and this service is available to students from the Junior Fresh year right through to the Senior Sophister year.

-S2S also offers trained Peer Supporters if you want to talk confidentially to
+S2S also offers trained Peer Supporters if you want to talk confidentially to another